Black Sunday (1977 film): Plot

 Ogawa is interrogated by Kabakov and Moshevsky, only for a bomb Lander had secretly planted to explode, killing Ogawa and hospitalizing Kabakov.
-Iyad disguises herself as a nurse to infiltrate the hospital and assassinate Kabakov, only for Moshevsky to discover her before she kills him and escapes.
+Iyad disguises herself as a nurse to infiltrate the hospital and assassinate Kabakov, only for Moshevsky to discover her before she kills him and departs.

-Kabakov uses a contact in the Egyptian government named Riaf to discover her identity, and Corley tracks Iyad and her superior Mohammed Fasil to a hotel in Miami.
-They attempt to capture them, but Iyad escapes, while Fasil is killed.
+Kabakov questions Muzi, a local businessman and uses a contact in the Egyptian government named Riaf to discover her identity, and Corley tracks Iyad and her superior Mohammed Fasil to a hotel in Miami.
+They attempt to capture them, but Iyad retreats, while Fasil is killed by Kabakov in a shootout.

 After searching Iyad's room, Kabakov realizes that they are targeting the Super Bowl.
 Corley and Kabakov form a security detail to search the crowd for any sign of suspicious activity.
 During the Super Bowl game, Kabakov figures out that Iyad and Lander have mounted the bomb on the Goodyear blimp.
 He and Corley commandeer a helicopter and set out in pursuit of the blimp, accompanied by a police helicopter.

 Loaded with the bomb, the blimp approaches the stadium.
-Lander pilots the blimp while Iyad exchanges deadly gunfire with policemen in the pursuing helicopters.
+Lander pilots the blimp while Iyad exchanges deadly gunfire with policemen in the pursuing cars and helicopters.
 From his place in one helicopter, Kabakov sees Iyad's face, and they both recognize each other from the Black September raid in Beirut, where he spared her life.
 This time, Iyad hesitates, but Kabakov does not and he shoots and kills her.
 Lander has been mortally wounded, but he lives long enough to succeed in flying the blimp straight into the Super Bowl, causing mass chaos and destruction in the stadium.
 Just before dying, with the electronic detonator destroyed, Lander lights the backup fuse of the weapon.

 With the weapon just minutes away from detonation, Kabakov lowers himself from the helicopter to the blimp, and hooks it up with a cable to the helicopter, which hauls it out of the panicked stadium and over the ocean.
 Kabakov unhooks the cable from the blimp, and clings to the cable as the helicopter moves away to a safe distance.
 A few seconds later, the bomb detonates, destroying the blimp and firing the flechettes harmlessly into the sea.